What We Offer

 We also offer several graduate-level courses in Philosophy, Religious Studies, and Logic plus a graduate minor in Cognitive Science.

-Mary Elaine Hegland of Santa Clara University and the National Humanities Center will give a talk entitled “Mourning and Mediation: The Politics of Religious Ritual in an Iranian Settlement” at 4:30 p.m. on Thursday, October 20 in Withers Hall, Room 140.
+Béatrice Longuenesse of New York University will give a talk entitled “Kant’s Multiple Concepts of Person” in the Philosophy Colloquium Series at 4:30 p.m. on Thursday, October 27 in Withers Hall, Room 331.
 All are welcome.

 In April 2016, John Carroll, Professor of Philosophy, was named as an Alumni Distinguished Undergraduate Professor and Anna Bigelow, Associate Professor of Religious Studies, received an Outstanding Teaching Award and became a member of the NC State Academy of Outstanding Teachers.
 Eight departmental faculty are now members of this Academy.